amutylo/recyclebin/README.md

-Drupal Recycle module which implements a custom workflow via the state machine API.
+Drupal RecycleBin module which implements a custom workflow via the state machine API.